diederikh/Cocoamon-blog/_posts/2015-03-03-example-of-objc-dynamics-in-swift.markdown

----
-layout: post
-title: "Example of converting Objective-C dynamics to Swift"
+# Example of converting Objective-C dynamics to Swift
-date: 2015-03-03 09:30
-comments: false
-published: true
-tags: swift
----

 Some time ago I had to convert an Objective-C category I use to load UIView's from XIB's.